adalundhe/zebra-tests/README.md

 ## Usage

 #### *Requirements*
-To maximize portability, the test environment and runtime have been Dockerized.
+To maximize portability, the test environment and runtime have been containerized.
 Thus, the only requirements to run this test suite are as follows

 * Git
 * The latest version of Docker.